Tennessee Court Records

 Court appearances are usually mandatory if they are specified on the ticket.

 Suppose the offender chooses to pay for their ticket.
-In that case, that may be considered pleading GUILTY to the charge, and this may imply responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
+In that case, that may be considered pleading guilty to the charge, which may imply responsibility for the violation and agreement to all associated penalties, including all fines, fees, and surcharges arising from this plea.
 They may also be considered to have waived their right to challenge the ticket in court.
 It will appear as a conviction on their record, and points will be added to their driving record.

-If a court appearance is not required, the ticket may be paid in person at the office of the court clerk, via mail, and online.
-If you choose to do this, the ticket number, your driver's license, and proof of insurance may be required.
+If a court appearance is not required, the ticket may be paid in person at the court clerk's office, via mail, or online.
+If you choose to do this, you may need the ticket number, your driver's license, and proof of insurance.
 Different courts may require different forms of payment, so verify with the particular court before proceeding to make the payment.

 Citations should be paid within 15 days of issuance of the ticket, and summons should be paid within 10 days of the court appearance date.